DesenTao/baty.net-hugo/content/post/2019/why-i-switched-to-dot-dot-dot.md

 I could write a post every day titled "Why I switched to [INSERT TOOL HERE]."

-I don't do that, because 90% of the time the reasons I switch from one tool to another have little to do with how I'd characterizeq them in a blog post.
+I don't do that, because 90% of the time the reasons I switch from one tool to another have little to do with how I'd characterize them in a blog post.
 In other words, most of my "reasons" for switching, while based on facts, are still bullshit[^fn:1].

 See, most of the time I'm just bored and want to try something new.